Federated learning: Iterative learning

 The procedure considered before assumes synchronized model updates.
 Recent federated learning developments introduced novel techniques to tackle asynchronicity during the training process, or training with dynamically varying models.
 Compared to synchronous approaches where local models are exchanged once the computations have been performed for all layers of the neural network, asynchronous ones leverage the properties of neural networks to exchange model updates as soon as the computations of a certain layer are available.
 These techniques are also commonly referred to as split learning and they can be applied both at training and inference time regardless of centralized or decentralized federated learning settings.

 Non-IID data

 In most cases, the assumption of independent and identically distributed samples across local nodes does not hold for federated learning setups.
 Under this setting, the performances of the training process may vary significantly according to the unbalanced local data samples as well as the particular probability distribution of the training examples (i.e., features and labels) stored at the local nodes.
 To further investigate the effects of non-IID data, the following description considers the main categories presented in the preprint by Peter Kairouz et al. from 2019.

 The description of non-IID data relies on the analysis of the joint probability between features and labels for each node.

-This allows to decouple each contribution according to the specific distribution available at the local nodes.
+This allows decoupling of each contribution according to the specific distribution available at the local nodes.

 The main categories for non-iid data can be summarized as follows: